Wesley Autrey: Immediate response and honors

-Autrey told The New York Times “I don’t feel like I did something spectacular; I just saw someone who needed help.
-I did what I felt was right.”
+Autrey told The New York Times "I don't feel like I did something spectacular; I just saw someone who needed help.
+I did what I felt was right."

-Wesley is a member of the LIUNA union, Local 79, and credits his training with having helped him make the split-second decision: “Since I do construction work with Local 79, we work in confined spaces a lot.
+Wesley is a member of the LIUNA union, Local 79, and credits his training with helping him make the split-second decision: "Since I do construction work with Local 79, we work in confined spaces a lot.
 So I looked, and my judgment was pretty right.
-The train did have enough room for me.”
+The train did have enough room for me."

 Autrey went to Hollopeter's hospital room and met his family.
 Hollopeter's father Larry said:

 Media attention

 By the end of the next day, Autrey received a flood of gifts and phone calls of praise from complete strangers.
 He received $5,000 cash and $5,000 in scholarships for his daughters from Jerry Sherlock, the president of the New York Film Academy where Hollopeter attends school.
 Autrey also received $10,000 from Donald Trump.
-He was interviewed for several national morning news programs and was invited to be a guest by David Letterman, Charlie Rose and Ellen DeGeneres, among others.
+He was interviewed for several national morning news programs and was invited to be a television guest by David Letterman, Charlie Rose and Ellen DeGeneres, among others.
 Autrey, who had been wearing a periwinkle blue beanie with a Playboy Bunny logo, received a lifetime subscription to Playboy, a new beanie, and additional Playboy merchandise.
-Autrey also earned the title "hero of Harlem" and also received a trip to Walt Disney World Resort.
-On the January 9, 2007 airing of The Ellen DeGeneres Show, he was presented with a $5,000 Gap gift card, tickets and backstage passes to the next Beyoncé concert in New York, season tickets to the New Jersey Nets, a signed jersey from Jason Kidd, a brand new Jeep Patriot, two years' of car insurance from Progressive and a one-year free parking pass for use anywhere in NYC.
+He also earned the title "Hero of Harlem", and received a trip to Walt Disney World Resort.
+On the January 9, 2007 airing of The Ellen DeGeneres Show, he was presented with a $5,000 Gap gift card, tickets and backstage passes to the next Beyoncé concert in New York, season tickets to the New Jersey Nets, a signed jersey from Jason Kidd, a brand new Jeep Patriot, two years' of car insurance from Progressive, and a one-year free parking pass for use anywhere in NYC.
 His daughters were given new computers that will be updated every three years until they graduate from high school.

-Autrey, a construction worker, had been working on converting classrooms into a library at PS 380, John Wayne Elementary School, in Brooklyn.
-The New York Daily News' Michael Daly said that the school was named after the actor (a District 14 superintendent was a "big fan") but the school should be renamed after Autrey instead.
+Autrey, a construction worker, was working on converting classrooms into a library at PS 380, John Wayne Elementary School, in Brooklyn.
+The New York Daily News' Michael Daly said that the school should be renamed after Autrey instead.

 On May 21, 2007, Autrey, who claimed to make $1,200 a week in his construction job, appeared as a contestant on the NBC game show Deal or No Deal.
 He received offers up to $305,000, but after opening the million dollars in the last round, he went home with just $25 in his Case #7.
-As a token for his bravery, Chrysler donated a Jeep Patriot which was awarded to him (host Howie Mandel stated this would have happened regardless of how Autrey fared in the game); this was the second Jeep Patriot awarded to him which was valued at $24,710 plus the $25 that he had in his case for his total winnings of $24,735.
+As a token for his bravery, Chrysler donated a Jeep Patriot which was awarded to him (host Howie Mandel said it would have happened regardless of how Autrey fared in the game).
+The second Jeep Patriot Autrey had received, it was valued at $24,710.